isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/Craft & Technology.md

 Nurture Critical and Inventive Thinkers

 ##### **Mission:**
-Cultivate critical literacy and an appreciation for Design and Technology (D&T), Food and Consumer Education (FCE) and Food and Nutrition (F&N).
+Cultivate critical literacy and an appreciation for Design and Technology (D&T), Food and Consumer Education (FCE) and Nutrition and Food Science (NFS).

 #### **Department Goals:**
 1\.
 Cultivate and acquire a range of cognitive skills and abilities to participate in solving a variety of real-world problems, and enriching learning experiences.